Souvik-Mandal-Harvard/ES_GPU/README.md

 ## Run Ethoscope

 ### Step 1: Upload Your Dataset
-> Create a folder named *data* inside BM_GPU, and create another folder inside the *data* with a name you prefer (without space).
-You should name this folder to whatever you would like to call the overall project name or iteration.
-Upload your bodypoint dataset (like the .h5 files) into the inner-most folder.
+> Create a folder named *data* inside BM_GPU, and create another folder inside the *data* with a name you prefer (without space); you can name this folder to whatever you would like to call the overall project name or iteration.
+For instance, let's name it MY_DATA.
+Upload your bodypoint dataset (like the .h5 files) into the inner-most folder (MY_DATA).

 ### Step 2: Update *config.yaml*
-> Update the configuration file so that the proper features and parameters are set to create a behavioral space based on the bodypoints you have provided.
-Specific information regarding each parameter of *config.yaml* can be found in this [document](docs/config.md).
+> The configuration file contains all the necessary information required to be set for extracting the proper features and parameters, and creating a behavioral space based on the bodypoints saved in the MY_DATA folder.
+This is where you need to specify the **input_data_path** (should be something like data/MY_DATA) and **result_path** (results/MY_DATA), as well as other parameters specific to your experiment like the digital skeleton of the animal and the clustering methods.
+Please check this [document](docs/config.md) for specific information and instruction for each parameter.

 ### Step 3: Switch to Terminal
 > Open the **Terminal** on the computer and navigate to the the directory where you saved BM_GPU.